PathwayCommons/guide/_primers/statistics/multiple_testing.md

 **Definition** A **type II error** is the incorrect failure to reject a false null hypothesis.

 Typically, type I errors are considered more harmful than type II errors where one fails to reject a false null hypothesis.
-This is because type I errors are associated with 'discoveries' that are scientifically more interesting and worthy of further time and consideration.
-In hypothesis tests, researchers bound the probability of making a type I error by $$\alpha$$, which represents an 'acceptable' but nevertheless arbitrary level of risk.
+This is because type I errors are associated with discoveries that are scientifically more interesting and worthy of further time and consideration.
+In hypothesis tests, researchers bound the probability of making a type I error by $$\alpha$$, which represents an acceptable but nevertheless arbitrary level of risk.
 Problems arise however, when researchers perform not one but many hypothesis tests.

 Consider an extension of our nickel flipping protocol whereby multiple trials are performed and a hypothesis test is performed for each trial.
 In an alternative setup, we could have some of our friends each perform our nickel flipping trial once, each performing their own hypothesis test.
 How many type I errors would we encounter?
 Figure 2 shows a simulation where we repeatedly perform coin flip experiments as before.